-- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of AmTrust Europe Limited as at 31 December 2020, ('the Narrative Disclosures subject to audit'); and - Company templates S02.01.02, S17.01.02, S23.01.01, S25.01.21, S28.01.01 ('the Templates subject to audit').
+- The 'Valuation for solvency purposes' and 'Capital Management' sections of the revised Solvency and Financial Condition Report of AmTrust Europe Limited as at 31 December 2020, ('the Narrative Disclosures subject to audit'); and - Company templates S02.01.02, S17.01.02, S23.01.01, S25.01.21, S28.01.01 ('the Templates subject to audit').

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the revised Solvency and Financial Condition Report'.
+The revised Solvency and Financial Condition Report replaces the original Solvency and Financial Condition Report approved by the Directors on 14 April 2021.